jonathanlocke/jonathanlocke.github.io/_posts/2021-09-14-state-watcher.md

         void signal();
     }

-KivaKit uses condition locks to create *StateWatcher*, which provides a way to signal and wait for a *state*.
+KivaKit uses condition locks to implement *StateWatcher*, which provides a way to signal and wait for a particular *state*.

 For example: